quepasajefe/trading-library/transcripts-raw/08-times-of-interest.md

-# Times of Interest - 2025 Models Series Lecture
+# Times of Interest - 2025 Model Series Lecture 08

 Hello there, I hope you're doing well.
 Welcome to this new lecture of the 2025 Models series.
 This lecture is going to be on times of interest.